microsoft/essex-build/packages/scripts/docs/lint.md

   - `<rootDir>/.eslintrc`<br/>
     `<rootDir>/.eslintignore`<br/>
-    Linting configuration may be overriden by defining this file.
+    Linting configuration may be overridden by defining this file.
 By default the `@essex/eslint-config` preset will be used for linting.
 Details on that preset can be found in this repository under `packages/eslint-config`.
 Essex projects should have an .eslintrc file that extends from `@essex/eslint-config` and enables or disables certain rules.
 This ruleset disables stylistic rules, and allows prettier-based tooling to manage those.

 - ## pretty-quick --check